 You can even make poached eggs 2 days ahead and rewarm them in simmering water for about 30 seconds.

-There’s a great website dedicated to the poached egg!
-And here’s a great video on how to poach an egg.
+Here’s a great video on how to poach an egg.

 Vinaigrette